Etkin44/NPC-Example/README.md

 # NPC-Example
 Example NPC for beginners

-This is example npc.You can edit,copy or improve it.
+This is example NPC.
+You can edit,copy or improve it.

+THIS IS PUBLIC DUDE

 Good luck.